myphysicslab/myphysicslab/src/docs/GetNumbers3.md

 prints the data to the Terminal.
 (Instead of printing, you could collect the data into a Javascript array for later processing).

 Each collision simulation has its own particular collsion class.
-Here are steps for the [CollideBlocks](https://www.myphysicslab.com/develop/build/sims/springs/CollideBlocksApp-en.html) simulation, other simulations are described below.
+Here are steps for the [CollideBlocks](https://www.myphysicslab.com/develop/build/sims/springs/CollideBlocksApp-en.html;reset;show-terminal=true) simulation, other simulations are described below.

 Open the terminal window by clicking the "terminal" checkbox.
+(This screenshot is from the Double Pendulum simulation, but CollideBlocks is similar).

 <img src='TerminalWindow.jpg'>
 &nbsp;